t3knoid/ansible/docs/generate-role-docs.md

 ## 📖 Purpose
 This workflow ensures that documentation for all Ansible roles is **automatically generated and kept up to date**.
-Whenever code is pushed or a pull request is opened, the workflow runs the `generate_role_docs.py` script, regenerates each role’s `README.md`, and updates the central `roles/README.md` index.
+Whenever code is pushed or a pull request is opened, the workflow runs the `generate_role_docs.py` script, which regenerates each role’s `README.md`, and updates the central `roles/README.md` index.
 If changes are detected, they are committed back to the repository.

 ---

 ## 🛠 Workflow File
-Located at: `.github/workflows/generate-docs.yml`
+Located at: `.github/workflows/generate-role-docs.yml`

 ```yaml
 name: Generate Ansible Role Docs